TOTPRadius : MFA-protected SSH access to Ubuntu servers with LDAP or Azure AD Credentials and hardware or software tokens

 - A phone running Android or iOS or a hardware token enrolled to TOTPRadius

-- Active Directory on-premises or Azure AD configured to be used as the primary authentication method in TOTPRadius
+- Active Directory on-premises or Azure AD (Microsoft Entra ID) configured to be used as the primary authentication method in TOTPRadius

 Install and configure PAM Radius for Ubuntu